 HyperEmesis Level Prediction (HELP) Score Assessment

-Wondering how severe your HG is?
-Take this validated scoring tool.
-Mild or severe, you are no doubt very miserable.
-Your score will reflect the severity of your hyperemesis gravidarum, or severe nausea and vomiting during pregnancy (pregnancy sickness).
-SEE BELOW FOR MORE DETAILS ON UNDERSTANDING YOUR SCORE.
+This validated scoring tool can be used to determine whether HG symptoms are mild, moderate, or severe.
+Scores reflect the severity of hyperemesis gravidarum, or severe nausea and vomiting during pregnancy (pregnancy sickness).
+SEE BELOW FOR MORE DETAILS ON UNDERSTANING SCORES.

-Mild usually implies a woman is very unwell and usually is unable to eat her normal amount and struggling to function but may be able to do some activities, Support and medical care may prevent progression to more severe symptoms.
+Mild HG implies that a patient is very unwell, unable to eat a normal amount, and struggling to function but may be able to do some activities.
+Support and medical care may prevent progression to more severe symptoms.

-Moderate cases usually are unable to eat/drink normally or do most of their usual activities.
+Moderate HG implies that a patient is unable to eat/drink normally or do most of their usual activities.
 They may be unable to care for their family and even themselves and require extra rest.
 Complications affecting both mother and child may occur if not adequately treated.
-Coping will be even more difficult and mental health support is likely needed to reduce the trauma.
+Coping is difficult and mental health support is likely needed to reduce trauma.
 Aggressive intervention is needed for moderate to severe cases, including vitamin supplementation, especially B1.

-Severe cases are most at risk of serious complications for mother and child, especially if malnutrition continues beyond the first trimester.
-Exhaustion is universal and they may be unable to even care for themselves.
+Severe HG cases are most at risk of serious complications for mother and child, especially if malnutrition continues beyond the first trimester.
+Exhaustion is universal, and the patient may be unable to even care for themselves.
 Rest is critical to avoid worsening HG.
 Depression, anxiety, and trauma are extremely common.